How product managers should define customer personas

 Here are the key benefits of defining user personas:

 It is important to note that there are many types of user personas.
-For example, if you have a technology product, you might need one persona for the customers who use your product every day and another one for the people who administer your product.
+For instance, if you have a technology product, you might need one user persona for the customers who use your product every day and another for those who administer your product.

 How to create user personas